davidralphlewis/binaryephemera/_notes/Each-poem-Is-New.md

 permalink: /each-poem-is-new
 ---

-Whenever you start [[Writing-Index|writing]] a new poem, it is like you have never written a poem before.
+Whenever you start writing a new poem, it is like you have never written a poem before.
 Each poem is a new approach.

 > Last poem and the next poem.
 I try to focus on that.
 I hope that I’m changing all the time.
 Constantly asking myself, how can it be different from the last?
 I like having something to work on.
 That’s how my head is.
 I have to do something new.
 Something different each time.
 > – Terrance Hayes